-Torres Highlights Veterans Care, Infrastructure, Public Safety, and Dreamers During Congressional Hispanic Caucus Budget Listening Tour
+Torres Highlights Veterans Care, Infrastructure, Public Safety and Dreamers During Congressional Hispanic Caucus Budget Listening Tour

-ONTARIO, CA – Last week, U.S. Representative Norma J. Torres traveled to several communities in and around the Inland Empire to ensure the needs of local residents are reflected in the Congressional Hispanic Caucus (CHC) budget.
+A couple of weeks ago, U.S. Representative Norma J. Torres traveled to several communities in and around the Inland Empire to ensure the needs of local residents are reflected in the Congressional Hispanic Caucus (CHC) budget.
 As Chair of the CHC Budget Task Force, Torres has been instrumental in crafting a budget that offers an alternative to the harmful cuts in the Trump Administration’s Fiscal Year 2019 budget.
 On her tour, Torres highlighted advancements made in veterans’ care, the need for greater investment in infrastructure and public safety upgrades, and a permanent solution for the nation’s Dreamers—priorities that align with the CHC’s mission to advance the Hispanic community and improve the lives of all citizens.

 In Redlands, Torres visited the new Ambulatory Care Center (ACC) within the VA Loma Linda Healthcare System.
 The ACC features equipment and technology that make healthcare more accessible and affordable for the area’s veterans.
 In addition to preventative care, the ACC also provides veterans with mental health care and resources to combat the opioid crisis.